Kalyvara/NXTheme-CHROMA/README.md

-# Chroma, a sleek B&W theme for Nintendo Switch
+# Chroma, a sleek theme for Nintendo Switch

 ## Chroma?